-- Select Y-AXIS LEVELING from the CALIBRATION menu.
-The printer will now take measurements from each corner of the print bed.
+- Keeping the print plate off of the heated bed, select Y-AXIS LEVELING from the CALIBRATION menu.
+The printer will now take measurements from each corner of the heated bed.

-- Once measurements are completed, the printer will display two readings on the LCD screen, such as FRONT LEFT HI: 0.25 and FRONT RIGHT LO: 0.08 .
-These measurements (in millimeters) indicate how much to adjust the front end socket screws.
-One full turn of the adjustment screw moves that particular corner of the hot bed up or down by 0.5mm.
-Turn the screw clockwise to tighten and lower that side of the bed.
-Turn the screw counterclockwise to loosen and raise that side of the bed.
+- Once measurements are taken, the printer will display two readings on the LCD screen, such as FRONT LEFT HI: 0.25 and FRONT RIGHT LO: 0.08 .
+These measurements (in millimeters) indicate how much to adjust the hex screws at the front edge of the heated bed.
+One full turn of the adjustment screw moves that particular corner of the hot bed up/down by 0.5mm.
+Turn the screws clockwise/counterclockwise to lower/raise that side of the bed.

 - After making the proper adjustments, run Y-AXIS LEVELING from the CALIBRATION menu again.
-Once complete, the printer will indicate that leveling is done via a message on the on-board display.
+If the bed is level, the screen will show a message to indicate that Y-axis leveling is completed.
+Otherwise, repeat the Y-AXIS LEVELING process, following the on-screen prompt to make the proper adjustments.

 - Press down on the control dial to return to the CALIBRATION menu.

 Z Calibration – Standard Method

-- Nozzle distance calibration requires two separate adjustments: Overall height of the print head is adjusted by turning the printer’s control dial, the height relationship between the two individual nozzles is adjusted via the small hole on the top right of the print head module.
+Nozzle distance calibration requires two separate adjustments: Overall height of the print head is adjusted via printer calibration menus, while the difference in height between the two individual nozzles is adjusted using your hex driver inserted into the small hole on the top right of the print head.

 - Use a piece of common printer paper as a feeler gauge for nozzle height.
-Place the paper on the aluminum bed and slide it underneath the nozzles.
+Place the paper flat on the aluminum bed and slide it underneath the nozzles.
 If the paper cannot slide underneath the nozzles, raise the print head by turning the control dial in the clockwise direction.

 - With the paper underneath the nozzles slide it forward and back.
 Proper height calibration requires noticeable friction between the paper and printer nozzle as it slides.
 The proper amount of friction should allow you to push the paper forward underneath the nozzle without it creasing or bunching.
-Raise and lower the overall height of the print head using the control dial until one or both nozzles have noticeable friction against the paper.
+Adjust the overall height of the print head using the control dial until one or both nozzles have noticeable friction against the paper.